 - 3 cups small broccoli florets

-- 1 cup or so snow peas, trimmed
+- 1 cup or so snow peas or snap peas, trimmed

 - 1 cup or so brown or white mushrooms, cleaned, stemmed, and sliced